Starry (drink)

 Starry is a lemon-lime soft drink created by PepsiCo.
 Distribution began in January 2023.
-The brand is aimed at competing against Sprite.
+The brand competed primarily with The Coca-Cola Company's Sprite.
 In January 2023, Starry replaced Sierra Mist as Pepsi's lemon-lime flavored drink, in part because Sierra Mist failed to gain market share in the growing category of lemon-lime drinks.
 Starry contains no caffeine, and as of April 2023, is available in Regular and Zero-Sugar varieties.

 History

 In July 2022, food blogger SodaSeekers reported that PepsiCo purchased a domain name for a new brand of lemon-lime drink that would eventually replace Sierra Mist.
 The following month, in August 2022, the company filed for a trademark for the brand name Starry as well as for a logo.

 The brand began being distributed in stores in January 2023 with marketing geared towards Generation Z. Bloomberg Businessweek reported industry analysts suggested a successful campaign to grab market share could mean taking 5–10% market share away from Sprite.

 Starry is sold in cans in sizes of either 7.5 usoz or 12 usoz, and in plastic bottles with sizes including 16 usoz, 500 ml, and two liters.
 Its syrup is also available in SodaStream devices.
 Since its inception, Starry has been composed of carbonated water, high-fructose corn syrup, citric acid, natural flavor, and various preservatives.
 Sierra Mist was sweetened using cane sugar before it was discontinued.